 A few of the guest rooms were located on the main floor, but most were on the upper floors.
 Most of the rooms shared a claw-foot bathtub and toilet, but all had running water.Steam heat was generated by an on-site power plant.
 The lobby contained the mahogany reception desk with the room key rack behind it, the switchboard, a public telephone booth, and the elevator.
 The elevator ran at 300 feet per minute, one of the fastest in Nevada.
 The saloon was off the left of the lobby; male guests entered the dining room directly from the saloon.
 The ladies, however, used a separate entrance from the lobby because they were not allowed in the saloon.

-The dining room, named the Grill, was the largest room in the building, extending the width of the building with plate glass windows that overlooked Crook Street.
+The dining room, named the Grill, was the largest room in the building, extending the width of the building with plate glass windows that overlooked Crook Street and where a large German-built Welte Automatic Orchestra serenaded the diners.
 Next to the dining room in the back of the hotel was the kitchen.
 Mahogany paneling covered the walls of the lobby, saloon, and dining room.
 Around the lobby’s three iron pillars were circular, black leather buttoned banquettes; other furniture included big leather swivel chairs, couches, and brass cuspidors or spittoons.
 Crystal electric lights and other lights were suspended from the beamed ceiling.

 In the 1980’s the late Gary Wakefield had a number of “reproduction” items for sale in his shop in Reno, NV.
 The brass items all had plates on them that read GOLDFIELD HOTEL, GOLDFIELD NEVADA.
 All these items were made to order in Mexico, there were no originals, they are all modern fantasy pieces.
 The brass oil lamps were about 17 inches high and the burners marked Kosmos Brenner.
 Shorter double lamps were also made.
 Other reproductions made were, GANS-NELSON FIGHT PROGRAMS GOLDFIELD, NEVADA 1906.